rejoice-framework/rejoice/README.md

 }
 ```
 The paginator makes available some methods for our use:
-- `paginationTotalToShowPerPage` The maximum number of items that can be showed on the pagination screen; It's configured as protected property of the menu entity;
+- `maxItemsPerPage` The maximum number of items that can be showed on the pagination screen; It's configured as protected property of the menu entity;
-- `paginationTotalShowedOnCurrentPage` The actual number of items showed on the current screen;
+- `currentItemsCount` The actual number of items showed on the current screen;
 - `isPaginationFirstPage` Check if the current screen is the first screen of the pagination;
 - `isPaginationLastPage` Check if the current screen is the last screen of the pagination;
 - `lastRetrievedId` Get the id of the last fetched row - the next query to the database to fetch, will begin at that index;